hectorcorrea/ldpserver/readme.md

 * Support HTTP PATCH, and DELETE.

-* I am currently using n-triples rather than turtle because n-triples require less parsing (e.g. no prefixes to be aware of).
-This should eventually be changed to support and default to turtle.
+* Improve parsing of turtle triples to support language and type in string values, comments, and support the use of , and ; to set values.

-* Make sure the ntriples pass a minimum validation.
+* Make sure the turtle parser pass a minimum validation.
 For starters take a look at this set: http://www.w3.org/2000/10/rdf-tests/rdfcore/ntriples/test.nt

 * Provide a mechanism to fetch the meta data for a non-RDF (e.g. via a query string or an HTTP header parameter)